 - They’ll put you in a holding cell.
 If the jail is really busy, it will take a while to get processed.

-- You have to answer some basic questions, such as what is your legal name, your address, birthdate and an emergency contact.
+- You have to answer some basic questions, such as what your legal name is, your address, birthdate and an emergency contact.

 - Also, you will also be asked about your medical and psychological history.

 - You will be issued an inmate number.

 - All personal property will be taken from you and will be stored until you are released.

 - You will then be allowed to use the telephone so you can talk to family, friends, or bail bondsman.